"We visited Cuba with Experience Cuba and it was fantastic.

 Departing from Trinidad continue by travelling to Santa Clara, the city of Che Guevara.

-Return to Havana.
+Return to Havana to overnight.

 Free day exploring Havana.

 Departure date.
 We are sorry we have to say goodbye…for now ;-P

 Adiós muchachos, compañeros de mi vida,

 Me toca a mi hoy emprender la retirada